 The system is intended for households whose occupants own a mix of Apple and Android devices, Philips senior marketing director Jasper Vervoort told TWICE.

 The products, all shipping in January, consist of a pair of separate left-right active speakers, two singlechassis active stereo speakers, and a Wi-Fi receiver to stream music to an existing sound system.

 The left-right pair is the $549-suggested AW9000.
 The single-chassis AW5000 retails for a suggested $349, and the single-chassis AW3000 is a suggested $249.
 The AW1000 Wireless Hi-Fi Link, which connects to existing sound systems, is $149.

 All speakers are two-way.
 In the AW9000 pair, each of the two-way speakers features two woofers angled away from each other to widen dispersion.
 A tweeter mounted between the woofers in a D’Appolito array also widens dispersion.

-Other products: The $199-suggested Original Radio, which mimics the design of the brand’s 1955 Philetta tabletop radio, features FM tuner, front 30-pin iPod/iPhone dock, wood case with choice of red or cream gloss finishes, and 2x10-watt amplification.
+Philips will also debut the $199-suggested Original Radio, which mimics the design of the brand’s 1955 Philetta tabletop radio, features FM tuner, front 30-pin iPod/iPhone dock, wood case with choice of red or cream gloss finishes, and 2×10-watt amplification.
 It physically accommodates Apple’s 30-pin-to-Lightning adapter for use with the iPhone 5 and latest iPods.